Gonabad: History

-The famous ancient war of Davazdah Rokh had happened between Iran and Turan (Central Asia) in this city on the Zibad Castle.
+The famous ancient Battle of the Twelve Combats (Davazdah Rokh) between the rival empires of Iran and Turan (Central Asia) took place at Zibad Castle in this city - as memorably related in the epic Shahnameh.

 The construction of this city is attributed to the Achaemenid kings and during the Seljuk Empire and Khwarazmian dynasty periods (fifth to seventh centuries AH) it was Shahrabadi.

+Gonabad has also been recorded in Arabic and Islamic sources as Janabd, Kanabd, and Yanabd.The Yasemi family is one of the oldest families living in Gonabad.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 34,563 in 9,789 households.
+The following census in 2011 counted 36,367 people in 10,389 households.
+The 2016 census measured the population of the city as 40,773 people in 12,037 households.

-Geography and weather conditions
+Geography and climate

-The city of Gonabad is located in the south of Khorasan Razavi province on the Brakuh plateau.
+The city of Gonabad is in the south of Khorasan Razavi province on the Brakuh plateau.
 The city is located on a flat plateau and is 24 km away from the Barakuh mountain range.
 The highest peak of Barakuh is called Tirmehi Mountain or Zibad Mountain.
 The city of Gonabad is located in an arid and semi-desert climate on the edge of the desert.
 This city has been facing a serious drought crisis in recent years.
 The city of Gonabad is located on the plain and plateau of Siah Kooh or Ghahestan mountain range.
 Ghahestan mountain range in Gonabad region is more known as Brakuh, Siah Kooh and Zibad mountain.